 annachatterton.com

-From September 2024 to April 2025, I will serve as the Mabel Pugh Taylor Writer In Residence at McMaster University & Hamilton Public Library.
+Upcoming: In August I will be announcing a new Writer in Residency appointment for 2025/2026!
+It was my honour to serve as the 2024/2025 Mabel Pugh Taylor Writer In Residence at McMaster University & Hamilton Public Library.

 (you can learn more about the residency here)

-Throughout the 2024/2025 academic year, I will be available to consult with aspiring writers on their projects at McMaster University, Hamilton Public Library, and over Zoom.
-I will also facilitate writing workshops — all of which are free and available to everyone.
+Throughout the 2024/2025 academic year, I consulted with over 120 aspiring writers on their projects at McMaster University and at the Central Hamilton Public Library.
+I also facilitated seven writing workshops.

 Anna Chatterrton picture